 Adopting a new pet often brings up all sorts of questions!
 We love to answer questions, but sometimes we simply don't know!
-We ve to unlock that secret part of each animal and get our own questions answered, but that gets to stay a secret, and we get to accept them and love them for what they are in the here and now.
+We would love to unlock that secret part of each animal and get our own questions answered, but that gets to stay a secret, and we get to accept them and love them for what they are!

 Over 80% of the dogs that come through our program each year are strayed from shelters.
 And it's due to that fact, we also can't tell you 'what's she crossed with?'
 We don't know, and we don't guess.
 Even when animals are born in our care, we often still don't know their breed!
 Mom may have come to us pregnant, but we have no idea who dad(s) were!
 We accept all of our lovely beasts for exactly what they are - dogs.